 The Sheriff is also responsible for the administration of the jail, the physical health and welfare of all inmates in the jail and the management of their property and money.

 The Sheriff's Office also serves as a source of crime prevention and safety information, providing lectures and programs to community groups, civic associations, and schoolchildren of all ages.
 Deputies also assist victims of crime, accidents, injury and misfortune whenever possible.

 The importance of the Office of Sheriff was expressed by Thomas Jefferson, who wrote, “The Office of Sheriff is the most important of all the executive offices of the county.”

-President Ronald Reagan stressed this theme of importance in his address to the National Sheriff’s Association on June 21, 1984.
-He said, "Thank you for standing up for this nation’s dream of personal freedom under the rule of law.
+President Ronald Reagan stressed this theme of importance in his address to the National Sheriff’s Association on June 21, 1984: "Thank you for standing up for this nation’s dream of personal freedom under the rule of law.
 Thank you for standing against those who would transform that dream into a nightmare of wrongdoing and lawlessness.
 And thank you for your service to your communities, to your country and to the cause of law and justice."

 The Office of Sheriff is rich in history.
 With the exception of king, no non-religious office in the English-speaking world is older.
 It is the oldest law enforcement office known within the common-law system and it has always been accorded great dignity and high trust.
 Sheriffs have served and protected the English-speaking people for more than a thousand years.